• Skip to primary navigation

 Once you have your plate of grilled cake and fruit, top things off with a dollop of fresh whipped cream and you have the perfect summery dessert to enjoy on the back porch while the sun goes down and the heat from the day finally begins to break... the best time of a summer day, in my opinion.

-close up of slices of grilled pound cake and peaches with delicious grill marks
+close up of slices of grilled cake.

 Tips For Success